Where to Stay in Salzburg First Time: 10 Best Areas

 Salzburg is dominated by the charming Fortress Hohensalzburg (Festung Hohensalzburg), on the top of the Mönchsberg Moutain.
 You can reach the castle by a delightful walk from the Old Town center or via a Funicular Cable Car from Festungsgasse.

 As the hometown of legendry composer Mozart, the city has a number of monuments and museums dedicated to his legacy.
 In Altstadt, you can visit Mozartplatz, a public square, overlooked by the Salzburg Museum, that hosts a statue of Mozart as its centerpiece.
-A few roads away, the house where Mozart was born has been converted into a museum dedicated to his youth and upbringing.

 Mozart’s Birth Place is located on Getreidegasse street, Salsburg’s famous shopping street.
 It is a part of the large pedestrian zone in the Old Town and is lined with shops, restaurants, hotels, and cafés.